enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/arithmetic.md

 ---

-Returns highest of many input values.
+Returns the highest of many input values.

 ;;;;;